p-chambers/occ_airconics/README.md

 - pip install OCC_AirCONICS

+## Examples
 Examples can be found in the ipython notebook in the 'examples' directory.
+No automated testing platform is provided yet.

 *AirCONICS is a Rhino Aircraft geometry plugin created by Andras Sobester, see the following links for further information:
 - https://github.com/sobester/AirCONICS